gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 ![Alt Image Text](./images/iot-ingestion-overview.png "Schema Registry UI")

-### Adding a MQTT broker
+### Adding a MQTT broker to Streaming Platform
-Our streaming platform does not yet contain an MQTT broker.
+Our streaming platform does not yet provide an MQTT broker.

 So let's add a new serice to the docker-compose.yml file we have created in [Setup of the Streaming Platform](../01-environment/README.md).